DATA-606-2023-FALL-THURSDAY/Narava_Pranay/Documents/Proposal.md

 - Data sources: The data is found from the "Zenodo" open repository.
 It allows researchers to deposit research papers, data sets, research software, reports, and any other research-related digital artifacts. https://zenodo.org/record/1188976
 - Data size: 590.35 MB
 - Data shape: 1440 (.wav) Audio files
+- These 1440 Audio files are divided into 24 folders, each folder contains 60 Audio files. here folder represents the Actor
 - And these Audio file names contain the labels and other information about that Audio File.
 - **Filename identified as per the official RAVDESS website** **Example Filename:  03-01-01-01-01-01-01.wav**